m-perez33/GroceeGo-api/README.md

 ## Back-end (Console App)
 - RESTful API for seamless communication with the console frontend
 - Database integration for persistent storage of grocery lists
-- Authentication and authorization for secure user access

 ### Getting Started